dsoman24/minesweeper/README.md

     - We now have enough information to define the probability functions $P(s)$, for each $s \in S$.
 The function $P(s)$ is thus defined as follows:
     $$P(s) = \frac{1}{\chi}\sum_{j = 0}^{|\Sigma| - 1} \frac{a(s, j)}{|s|} c_j$$
     where $a$ is a function $a : S \times \{0, 1, \dots, |\Sigma| - 1\} \rightarrow \mathbb{Z}$ such that $a(s, j) = \text{value of alpha in the ith result node}$.
-    - The algorithm applies $P(s)$ for each $s \in S$, and then, using  probabilities are assigned to each tile in the game configuration.
+    - The algorithm applies $P(s)$ for each $s \in S$, and then, using $p(s)$  probabilities are assigned to each tile in the game configuration.

 5. Pick the minimum likely TileSet.
 This is the TileSet with the lowest probability of containing a mine.
 Then, randomly pick a Tile within this TileSet, and clear it.
 This approach works due to the property that for each $t \in s$, $p(t) = P(s)$, for each $s \in S$.
 The game configuration is now updated upon clearing, and we repeat from the start until the game ends (either a win or a loss).

 ## JavaFX and Gameplay

 You can also play this version of minesweeper!
 I built the GUI using JavaFX SDK version 11.0.2.

-- Compile with: javac --module-path /path/javafx-sdk-11.0.2/lib --add-modules javafx.controls *.java
-- Run with: java --module-path /path/javafx-sdk-11.0.2/lib --add-modules javafx.controls Game
+gradle wrapper (optional)
+./gradlew build
+java -jar build/libs/minesweeper.jar

 #### Gameplay:
 - Left click to clear a tile